1. Introduction

 • Public update from the police after all the conclusions are compiled

-Readers should stay on the corporate site of local outlets or food lion for official updates.
+Readers should stay on the corporate site of local outlets, such as FoodLion, for official updates.

 10. Lessons Learned & Preventive Measures

-This tragedy gives a reminiscent of the dangers hidden in everyday workplaces.
-Employers should maintain strict safety standards, especially in an environment such as cold storage where the risk appears low.
+This tragedy serves as a reminder of the dangers hidden in everyday workplaces.
+Employers should maintain strict safety standards, especially in an environment such as cold storage, where the risk appears low.

 Businesses need: